rokibhasansagar/o_vendor_mediatek/README.md

 # How to use ?
 Include both `VendorConfig.mk` & `VendorProduct.mk` in your device tree like so :
 - `BoardConfig.mk` :
-`-include vendor/mediatek/VendorConfig.mk`
+`include vendor/mediatek/VendorConfig.mk`

 - `device(_product).mk` :
-`-include vendor/mediatek/VendorProduct.mk`
+`include vendor/mediatek/VendorProduct.mk`
 Note: add these lines at the bottom of the mentioned files

 # How to apply the patches ?
 Patches located in the patches folder can be applied from the root of your android sources :
-`. vendor/mediatek/install.sh` & `. vendor/mediatek/uninstall.sh`
+`. vendor/mediatek/patches/install.sh` & `. vendor/mediatek/patches/uninstall.sh`

 # How to configure libshim ?
 ### > Libshim flags